KRM7/small_unique_ptr/README.md

 The size of the stack buffer depends on the architecture and the overall size of the `small_unique_ptr` object, but the default values on 64 bit architectures will typically be:

- - 48 for polymorphic types
+ - 48 bytes for polymorphic types
- - 56 for polymorphic types that implement a virtual `small_unique_ptr_move` method
+ - 56 bytes for polymorphic types that implement a virtual `small_unique_ptr_move` method
- - `sizeof(T)` for non-polymophic types, with an upper limit of 56
+ - `sizeof(T)` for non-polymophic types, with an upper limit of 56 bytes
- - 56 for array types (rounded down to a multiple of the element size)
+ - 56 bytes for array types (rounded down to a multiple of the element size)

 The overall size of a `small_unique_ptr<T, Size>` object for a polymorphic type is:

- - `Size` if `T` may be allocated in the stack buffer (64 by default)
+ - `Size` if `T` may be allocated in the stack buffer (64 bytes by default)
  - `sizeof(T*)` otherwise

 The interface matches `std::unique_ptr`, except for: